JustMLC4real/nofrendo/README.md

 To install this app, you'll need to:
 1. Download the latest `nofrendo.nwa` file from the [Releases](https://github.com/JustMLC4real/nofrendo/releases) page
 2. Extract a `cartridge.nes` ROM dump from your NES cartridge, or, alternatively, use the provided [2048.nes](https://github.com/JustMLC4real/nofrendo/raw/master/src/2048.nes) file.
-2. Head to [my.numworks.com/apps](https://my.numworks.com/apps) to send the `nwa` file on your calculator along the `nes` file.
+2. Head to [my.numworks.com/apps](https://my.numworks.com/apps) to send the `.nwa` file on your calculator along the `.nes` file.

 ## How to use the app

-The controls are pretty obvious because the NES gamepad looks a lot like the NumWorks' keyboard:
+The controls are pretty obvious, because the NES gamepad looks a lot like the NumWorks' keyboard:

 |NES controls|NumWorks|
 |-|-|